UK's pro-EU Liberal Democrats win parliamentary seat in blow to PM Johnson

 The Brecon vote was triggered when Conservative lawmaker Chris Davies was ousted by a petition of constituents after being convicted of falsifying expenses.
 Liberal Democrat candidate Jane Dodds won with 13,826 votes.

 Davies, who ran again for the Conservatives, came second with 12,401 votes.
-The Brexit Party came third with 3,331 votes, while the main opposition Labour Party was fourth on 1,680 votes.
+The Brexit Party came third with 3,331 votes, while the Labour Party came fourth on 1,680 votes - a bad result for the main opposition with its vote share down 12 percent from 2017.

 The Liberal Democrats had previously held the seat from 1997 until 2015, when it was won by Davies.
 In the 2017 snap election he held the seat with a majority of just over 8,000 votes.